-Aside from being a midwife, I am the mother of six beautiful children – five girls and one boy – ranging in age from 36 to 26.
+Aside from being a midwife, I am the mother of six beautiful children – five girls and one boy.
 My youngest are identical twin girls.
-I am a very proud grandmother (“Oma”) of fourteen!
+I am a very proud grandmother (“Oma”) of fifteen!
 I have multiple degrees in sciences, have attended nursing school and I completed my midwifery training with the Association of Texas Midwives Midwifery Training Program after beginning my midwifery education in Germany.
 Beginning in 2002, I was an educator for a local college, mostly Anatomy and Physiology.
 My tenure ended in 2012.
 All the students I came into contact with there were fascinated that I am a midwife and I loved teaching about the human body.
 As an educator, I enjoyed taking that fascination and offering them the opportunity to learn about birth in a positive way.
 I have been a clinical preceptor for the ATM Midwifery Training Program since 2005 and was an active member of the ATM Education Committee, as well as academic instructor from 2006 to 2014.
 In 2018 I became the clinical director at Westover Hills Birth Center in San Antonio.